-Eating more fermented foods is also recommended, foods rich in beneficial bacteria called probiotics as they can support the digestive tract.
+Eating more fermented foods is also recommended.
+Foods rich in beneficial bacteria, called probiotics, can provide vital support the digestive tract.
 These include natural (live culture) yogurt, sauerkraut, kimchi, kefir, and natto.
 A flourishing microbiome, a network of gut bacteria, helps your immune system differentiate between normal, healthy cells, and harmful invader organisms.

-Correspondingly, and as a direct consequence, it is always best to avoid highly processed food, 'fast' food, or 'junk' food.
+Correspondingly, and as a direct consequence of all this, it is always best to avoid highly processed food, 'fast' food, or 'junk' food.

 It is known that regular, moderate exercise improves

 cardiovascular health, lowers blood pressure, helps control body weight, protects against a variety of diseases - and also supports and strengthens a healthy immune system.
 This is why lockdown policies, during the Covid-19 pandemic, have been so ridiculous and counter-productive.

 Prolonged and/or intense exercise may sometimes be problematic too.
 It is now thought to suppress or compromise the immune system.
 So there is no need to overdo the exercise!
 Certainly walk every day for 20-30 minutes, or go to the gym or swimming pool several times a week, or play a round of golf on a regular basis - or similar.
 This is usually quite sufficient to maintain our natural immunity.